jparrett/Election_Analysis/README.md

 ## Summary
 The analysis of the election show that:
-- There were 369,711 votes cast in the election.
+- There were 369,711 total votes cast in the election.
 - The candidates were:
   - Candidate 1: Charles Casper Stockham
   - Candidate 2: Diana DeGette